 What is a hemifacial spasm?

 Hemifacial spasm is a chronic neuromuscular disorder causing painless, uncontrolled twitching on one side of the face.
-It begins at the eyelid and spreads toward the mouth and cheeks.
-In the early stages, the twitching only occurs occasionally, but in later stages, it can occur constantly.
+It typically begins at the eyelid and spreads toward the mouth and cheeks.
+In the early stages, the twitching typically occurs occasionally, but in later stages, it can occur constantly.

-Hemifacial spasm is usually long-lasting.
-Middle-aged women are most likely to have this condition, although it can occur in both men and women.
-This condition is most frequently seen in people with Asian heritage.
+Hemifacial spasm is often long-lasting.
+Middle-aged women are more likely to have this condition, although it can occur in both men and women.
+This condition is more frequently seen in people with Asian heritage.
 A person experiencing a hemifacial spasm can appear to be having a seizure, although it is not one.
-This can sometimes result in awkwardness in public settings.

 What causes hemifacial spasm/face twitching?